 Start paper with an assertion or question, organize presented information in relation to assertion/question, bring it together in conclusion in relation to introduction.

 Try and get beyond giving "report" of what you've found.
 Be critical, think about connections to other things, worry about what YOU think/understand/wonder about.
 Is fine to end with new questions that new understanding raises.

 Enjoy, learn from the "web paper" aspect of the assignment, rather than thinking of it as an additional burden.
 Do things a new way, rather than the old way with an extra obligation.
-Remember, you are the "expert" and you want to make things as clear as possible for other people while also encouraging them to do their own exploring.

 Be sure to include "additional information" in your web reference list, such as who/what is responsible for the path you're linking to.
 Use the title of the page as the link (see instructions).